 - 2. At least two opportunities to take tests that assess the material they have learned will be offered.
 Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
-An up-to-date description of the material to be tested can be found in the syllabi on the portal. - 3.
-The possibility to have competencies not yet acquired assessed again later is discussed at every competency examination. - In consultation with the student, a determination is made regarding what needs to be done, when and how the student will be able to show that he has worked on acquiring the competencies and when he will have acquired these competencies.
+An up-to-date description of the material to be tested can be found in the syllabi on the portal. - If a test consists of an assessment of freely-chosen evidence, then the programme should offer the student the following option of improving or supplementing the evidence.
+In consultation with the student, a determination is made regarding what needs to be done, when and how the student will be able to show that he has worked on acquiring the competencies and when he will have acquired these competencies.

-Article 29 Period of validity of results
+Article 29 Period of validity of results - evidence